mnemonic-re/youtube/cpu_intro/x86/Readme.md

 > There is much more that can be added or changed here and played with to learn how to read assembly code
 > and how that code behaves in memory!

+### You can compile it as a 32bit binary and 64bit binary so you can see the difference!

 ### Compile